X-CASH-official/xcash-dpops/README.md

 WantedBy=multi-user.target
 ```

+The LimitNOFILE will allow the XCASH DPOPS program to utilize up to 64000 concurrent file descriptors instead of the default 4096 for a linux process.
+The actual XCASH DPOPS program is limited to only accept up to 1000 concurrent connections due to that DPOPS usage and shared delegates website or delegates website usage will not be that much at the start.
+This will help with DDOS at this time and the limits in the XCASH DPOPS program will be updated.

 You will need to change the **User** to the user of the system

 You will need to change the **ExecStart** to the full path of the `XCASH_DPOPS` file and add any startup flags if running a shared delegates website or a delegates website